cpacia/go-onion-transport/README.md

 	if err != nil {
 		log.Fatal(err)
 	}

+	// Create a DNSResolver.
+We need this because libp2p address may contain a DNS hostname that
+	// will be resolved before dialing.
+If we do not configure the resolver to use Tor we will blow
+	// any anonymity we gained by using Tor.
+	//
+	// Note you must enter the SOCKS5 address here.
+This can be configured in the tor.StartConf. madns.DefaultResolver = oniontransport.NewTorResover("localhost:9050")

 	// If this option is true then the transport will only attempt to dial out to onion
 	// addresses.
 If libp2p requests to dial out on another type of address, TCP for example,